Russian95CrE/Oh/README.md

 # 🎮 Oh - A Prank Game 🎮

-Welcome to **Oh**, the game that's more about, uh, than winning! 😆 This little prank of a game was whipped up in **just 24 hours** by **Russian95CrE**, **isaquemota**, and **proxyxl**.
-So yeah, don't expect a masterpiece—just some fun chaos! 🤪
+Welcome to **Oh**, the game that's more about fun than winning! 😆 Developed in just **24 hours** by **Russian95CrE**, **isaquemota**, and **proxyxl**, this game is a delightful chaos of speedrunning excitement. 🤪

 ## 🚀 What's the Point? 🚀
-Well, that's the thing...
 "Oh" is a game that **doesn’t take itself too seriously**.
-It was made for **speedrunning**, so if you're into that, go ahead and see if you can beat it faster than anyone else! 🏁💨
+Designed for **speedrunning**, it challenges you to beat it faster than anyone else! 🏁💨

-This game is *all about simple, fast, and frustrating fun*!
+This game is all about simple, fast, and frustrating fun!
 Think you can keep your cool? 😤

 ## 🔗 Play it Now!
 👉 [Click here to play](https://russian95cre.github.io/Oh) 👈
 No downloads, no installs, just jump in and start playing! 🎉

 ## 🎮 How to Play
-The controls couldn’t be simpler!
-Here's how you navigate through the **chaos**:
+Navigate through the chaos with these simple controls:

 - **⬅️ Move Left:** `ArrowLeft`
 - **➡️ Move Right:** `ArrowRight`
 - **⬆️ Jump:** `ArrowUp`

-Yep, that’s literally it. 🕹️ Master the basics and see how fast you can finish—or if you can even finish at all! 😜
+Master the basics and see how fast you can finish—or if you can even finish at all! 😜

 ## 🌟 Why Isaque is Key to "Oh" 🌟
-Let’s take a moment to appreciate **isaquemota**—without him, this game wouldn’t exist as it does today! 🙌
+A round of applause for **isaquemota**—without him, this game wouldn’t exist as it does today! 🙌

 - **Speedrunner Extraordinaire**: Isaque isn’t just one of the creators, he's also the **first to conquer the hardest mode** of the game—beating it with just **1 life**! 🏆
-- **Level Design Wizard**: He played a huge role in shaping the **level design**, making sure it’s tricky enough to challenge you but fun enough to keep you coming back for more! 🎮
+- **Level Design Wizard**: He shaped the **level design**, ensuring it's tricky enough to challenge you but fun enough to keep you coming back! 🎮
-- **Game Modes Genius**: The unique and challenging game modes, like **Double Speed**, **1 Life**, and **Blind**, are all thanks to Isaque’s creativity.
-These modes keep the game fresh and make for some wild speedrunning experiences! ⚡🕶️
+- **Game Modes Genius**: The unique and challenging game modes, like **Double Speed**, **1 Life**, and **Blind**, are all thanks to Isaque’s creativity. ⚡🕶️
-- **Heart of the Project**: Honestly, without Isaque’s creativity, speedrunning skills, and design input, **Oh** wouldn’t be nearly as chaotic and fun as it is now!
+- **Heart of the Project**: Without Isaque’s creativity, speedrunning skills, and design input, **Oh** wouldn’t be nearly as chaotic and fun!

 So, if you're having a blast (or feeling the frustration) while playing—thank Isaque for that! 🙏🔥

 ## 🌟 Why Play? 🌟
 - **Super simple** controls!
-- Perfect for **speedrunners** who want a challenge!
+- Perfect for **speedrunners** looking for a challenge!
 - It's a **prank**—so have fun with it and don't take it too seriously! 😎
 - Built with ❤️ in just **24 hours**!